sourcegraph/handbook/content/departments/people-talent/talent/process/interview_process.md

 The Recruitment Operations specialist will schedule all remaining interviews in the interview process.
 It is important that all teammates accept the calendar invite to confirm that you plan to attend to the interview.

-- If you unable to make an interview, please Slack `#Hiring` immediately so that we can work on finding a replacement interviewer, or reschedule.
+- If you unable to make an interview, please Slack #hiring immediately so that we can work on finding a replacement interviewer, or reschedule.
 Please do you best to provide a minimum of 24-hours notice if you are unable to attend.

 Following your interview, please provide interview feedback immediately, no later than 24-hours after your interview, to ensure we are able to move quickly and provide a positive candidate experience.